johnmcfarlane/wss/README.md

 ### Build and Test (Conan)

-To build all three utilities using Conan on Linux,
+To build `wordle` using Conan on Linux,

 1. create an empty build directory,